 This course in networking and data communications explains fundamental concepts and engages students in practical projects that develop skills in computer Cisco Routing Technology, including installation and configuration of network hardware and software, network topologies, network management, and security.
-This course is designed to help students prepare for the Cisco CCENT and CCNA certification exams.
+This course is designed to help

-CIS 257 - Advanced Cisco Routing and Switch Technology

-This course in networking and data communications includes advanced concepts and engages students in practical projects that enhance skills in Cisco Routing Technology as augmented by equipment called "Switches."
+Prerequisite: CIS 150 CIS 257 - Advanced Cisco Routing and Switch Technology Credit Hours: 4 3-2-4 This course in networking and data communications includes advanced concepts and engages students in practical projects that enhance skills in Cisco Routing Technology as augmented by equipment called "Switches."
 Cisco routing and VLAN security and advanced routing protocols are evaluated and implemented.
 This course is designed to help students prepare for the Cisco CCENT and CCNA certification exam(s).

-CIS 259 - Computing and Network Security

-This course provides an introduction to computing and network security.
+Additional course fee: \$85.
+Prerequisite: CIS 256 CIS 259 - Computing and Network Security Credit Hours: 4 3-2-4 This course provides an introduction to computing and network security.
 It is intended to meet the needs of students and professionals who want to master practical network and computer security.
 Those seeking to pass the Computing Technology Industry Association's (CompTIAs) Security+ certification exam will find the course's approach and content especially helpful because the Security+ objectives will be covered in the course, and if mastered, will prepare the student to pass the certification exam.

-CIS 150 with a grade of "C" or better

-CIS 261 - Cyber Investigation

-This course focuses on the principles and hands-on technical skills to provide students with a solid foundation in the field of cyber investigation.
+Additional course fee: \$85.
+Prerequisite: CIS 150 with a grade of "C" or better CIS 261 - Cyber Investigation Credit Hours: 4 2-4-4 This course focuses on the principles and hands-on technical skills to provide students with a solid foundation in the field of cyber investigation.
 Students will learn how to collect, preserve, examine and analyze cyber evidence for possible use in civil or criminal cases.
 Students will also learn the role of evidence in detecting and prosecuting cyber crimes, cyber terrorism, traditional and violent crimes, civil cases, fraud and other related offenses.
 Discussions and hands-on activities familiarize students with relevant cyber investigative techniques.
+Additional course fee: \$85.
+Offered Online: Yes students prepare for the Cisco CCENT and CCNA certification exams.

+Prerequisite: CIS 155